-In the U.S., there are already efforts underway to implement open banking and also ensure a common set of standards to exchange data, not least of which is the Financial Data Exchange.
+In the U.S. and Canada, there are already efforts underway to implement open banking and also ensure a common set of standards to exchange data, not least of which is the Financial Data Exchange.
 This consortium of key stakeholders maintains a common API standard that provides interoperability around financial data sharing.
 Its FDX API has quickly established itself as the de facto North American open banking standard.

 The CFPB is gleaning insights on the experience abroad, as well as domestic developments, to determine which standard to use.

 The Axway solution makes APIs built to common open banking standards easily discoverable and consumable to accelerate new services.
 Identity and consent management keep your customers’ data secure.
-Running on Axway’s industry-leading Amplify API Management Platform, the solution lets you govern and control the APIs you need to stay securely connected to customers and partners.
+Coupled with Amplify Enterprise Marketplace, the solution lets you govern and control the APIs you need to stay securely connected to customers and partners.